turris-cz/user-docs/docs/basics/faq.md

 ### How do the automatic updates work?

-Turris routers check our servers for possible availability of a new update every four hours (with some variability to spread the load of the update servers and speed-up the update process).
+Turris routers check our servers for possible availability of a new update every two hours (with some variability to spread the load of the update servers and speed-up the update process).
 If a new Turris OS version
 - newer than the currently used one - is available, the router will download and install it.